Mahomes’ feet, arms, lift Chiefs to Super Bowl over Titans

 “That’s what we were able to do coming in,” Titans coach Mike Vrabel said of his team’s running game entering the AFC title game.

 “We weren’t (able to do that against KC).
-I felt we competed all the way there until the end.
-We got a stop, the offense gets the ball back and they fought.
+I felt we competed all the way there until the end. ...
 You don’t prepare these types of speeches to talk to the team about at the end of the season or to talk to you guys (reporters) about the end of the season.
 That’s where we’re at.”

 The Chiefs easily outrushed the Titans on Sunday.
-Mahomes had 53 of those yards and also was 23 for 35 for 294 yards passing.
+Mahomes led the way with 53 of those yards and also was 23 for 35 for 294 yards passing.

 REID’S RETURN